Skip to content

 Classic capitals route

 Paris, London, and one southern city can work very well if you keep the pace honest.
+This route works because the stops feel distinct without forcing too many border changes into a short trip.
 Use Paris travel guide for first-time visitors and London travel guide for tourists to shape the city segments properly.

 Italy-focused route

 Rome plus a second Italian region often beats a five-country rush.
+The country offers enough variation that a tighter Italy route can feel broader than a scattered Europe plan.
 Best places to visit in Italy is a better planning starting point than a random pan-Europe checklist.

 Islands and coast route

 If you want sea, food, and slower rhythm, combine one mainland stop with islands or coast.
+This kind of route often feels more like a holiday and less like a transport challenge.
 One Week in Malta: What to Expect?, Don't Miss the Greek Island of Mykonos, and Weekend Along Amalfi Coast Road all show different versions of that style.

 Trains, Flights, and Route Discipline